9 Days London Itinerary on and off the Beaten Path

 London Itinerary Overview

-If you have a limited time you can check out this three-day London itinerary, instead.
+If you have limited time, consider checking out this three-day London itinerary instead.

-On the contrary, if you happen to have extra time you will love exploring the surrounding countryside and checking out some amazing hikes around London.
+On the contrary, if you happen to have extra time, you will love exploring the surrounding countryside and checking out some fantastic hikes around London.

 You can also think of visiting some beautiful towns at only one or two hours from the city, such as the vibrant Bristol, the popular university towns of Cambridge and Oxford, or the trendy Brighton.